About Us

 Kiah first began paddling on the Chilliwack River at the age of 15 and has been pursuing his passion for whitewater ever since.
 After graduating with a degree in biology and environmental studies, Kiah moved to Whistler where he was able to develop more experience paddling challenging whitewater.
+Together with Russell they founded RCK and ran it as a duo for four great seasons.
+Kiah has since moved on to focus on other things in life but still instructs for the school.
 During the off-seasons, Kiah travelled to various paddling destinations such as New Zealand, Chile, Ecuador, Sumatra, the Southeast, and Vancouver Island.

 When not on the river, he can be found mountain biking, hiking, or drinking a cup of coffee.
 Kiah would like to apply his passion, experience, and education towards becoming a better steward of BC’s rivers and contribute to the paddling community in the Sea-to-Sky Corridor.